-- 185. Mount Sinai's use of the Pixels also violates FTC data security guidelines.
-The FTC has promulgated numerous guides for businesses, which highlight the importance of implementing reasonable data security practices. - 186.
+- 184. Mount Sinai's use of the Pixels also violates FTC data security guidelines.
+The FTC has promulgated numerous guides for businesses, which highlight the importance of implementing reasonable data security practices. - 185.
 The FTC's October 2016 publication Protecting Personal Information: A Guide for Business78 established cyber-security guidelines for businesses.
-These guidelines state that businesses should protect the personal patient information that they keep, properly dispose of personal information that is no longer needed, encrypt information stored on computer networks, understand their network vulnerabilities and implement policies to correct any security problems. - 187.
-In fact, the FTC has recently brought enforcement actions against several healthcare companies, including Premom, BetterHelp, GoodRx and Flow Health for conveying information-or enabling an inference-about their consumers' health to unauthorized third parties without the consumers' consent.
+These guidelines state that businesses should protect the personal patient information that they keep, properly dispose of personal information that is no longer needed, encrypt information stored on computer networks, understand their network vulnerabilities and implement policies to correct any security problems. - 186.
+In fact, the FTC has recently brought enforcement actions against several healthcare companies, including Premom, BetterHelp, GoodRx and Flow Health for conveying ıu.